samgohel/Node-Docker-Demo/Task.md

 Instead Of Full Path We Can Use The Variable For CMD(%cd%) For PowerShell (${pwd}) (docker run -v ${pwd}:/app -p 3000:3000 -d --name node-app node-app-image)

+-ENV PORT 3000: Here We Can Define Default Port In Docker File, While Running Run Command We Can Use This To Change Default Values using --env PORT=4000 Tag Here 4000 Is New Value For The PORT, We Also Have To Change Part Of Port 3000:4000

+-EXPOSE $PORT: Here We Are Using The Port Defined In ENV File

+- --env-file ./.env : For Add local ENV To Docker ENV

+- docker rm node-app -fv: Delete The Container And Volume Related With That Container(node-app Is Container Name,

+-f tag For Force Remove/Delete And v tag For Volume)

+-docker volume prune: For Delete Docker Volume

+-docker-compose up -d: For Run Docker Using Compose File

+-docker-compose down: Stop Container

+-docker-compose down: Stop Container And Remove Volume

+-docker-compose up -d --build: For Force Rebuild The Docker Image

 Docker Ignore File
 node_module
 Dockerfile